zenzer0s/ScrapeGenie/bot/README.md

 - **Message Processing:**
   - Delegates URL message processing to a dedicated module (`messageHandler.js`).
   - Formats messages using Markdown and inline keyboards for interactive actions.
+- **Logging System:**
+  - Advanced error tracking with dedicated logs
+  - Request/response logging for debugging
 - **Modular Design:**
-  - Command logic is centralized in `bot/commands.js`.
+  - Command logic is centralized in commands.js.
-  - URL scraping results are processed in `bot/messageHandler.js`.
+  - URL scraping results are processed in messageHandler.js.
+  - Logging functionality in logger.js

 ## Project Structure